Azure/Enterprise-Scale/docs/wiki/ALZ-Policies.md

 ### Sandbox

 This management group is for subscriptions that will only be used for testing and exploration by an organization.
 These subscriptions will be securely disconnected from the corporate and online landing zones.
 Sandboxes also have a less restrictive set of policies assigned to enable testing, exploration, and configuration of Azure services.
-There are currently no policies assigned at this management group.

 <table>
 <tr><th>Management Group </th><th>Policy Configuration</th></tr>